Want to make your very own homemade journal or custom homemade book? Not sure where to start?

 Next, with the smaller tag, rub distress ink on the edges and lightly mist them with water.
 This causes the ink to bleed slightly and creates a worn look.
 After the tag is dry, stamp it with a favorite stamp.
 Glue down the tags as desired.

 Now that was an easy homemade journal!
-And now you can start another easy homemade journal gift by completing Step 1 with another notebook, and embellishing it in a whole new way.
+And now you can start another easy homemade journal gift by completing the basic first steps with another notebook, and embellishing it in a whole new way.